Last Updated on November 12, 2023 by Christine Kaaloa

 Tech and Charging Ports

-The EK 226 has charging ports.
+The Airbus EK 226 has charging ports.
 There was the standard USB port under the entertainment console and (gasp!) a multi-plug outlet below the chair near the leg in the passenger in front of you.
 Plug outlets on airplanes can sometimes feel standard these days, until you get a plane that doesn’t have them (Qatar Airlines and Korean Airlines… I’m looking at both of you!).
 Being that I work on my laptop often times, I look forward to flights that have them.

 Multi-camera View